ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 ## Key Insights from Analysis

-The analysis provided critical insights into what drives purchases on SB's simulated platform:
+The analysis provided critical insights into what drives purchases on BB's simulated platform:

 *   **Engagement is Paramount:** Sessions with a higher number of page views and longer durations across Administrative, Informational, and Product-Related pages are significantly more likely to convert.